 Are you struggling to get maximum results out of Pinterest?
 Do you hear others tout the power and magic of Pinterest but it’s just not working for you?
 Well, my friend, you’re in luck!

 This post is part three of the 5-part #PinterestBootCamp series.
-In this 5-part series, you will learn how to turn Pinterest into a traffic generating machine for your blog.
+In this 5-part series, you will learn how to optimize Pinterest into a traffic generating machine for your blog.
 If you missed the first two posts in the series you can check them out here:

 In this post, I explain why Pinterest is perfect for bloggers and side hustlers.
 I also share 14 niches that are perfect for Pinterest and I have a downloadable swipe file of 70 Pinterest accounts with a great strategy you need to copy.